Pattern day trading | Robinhood

 Brokerage cash sweep and PDT

 If you've been flagged as a pattern day trader (PDT), you can still sign up for the brokerage cash sweep program, but you won’t be eligible to earn interest while in a margin account.
 If you're flagged as a PDT while enrolled in the brokerage sweep program, your cash will be swept back from program banks.
-Any accrued interest will be paid to your brokerage account, but you won't accrue any additional interest.
+Any accrued interest will be paid to your investing account, but you won't accrue any additional interest.

 The reason we pause participation in the brokerage sweep program when you’re flagged as a PDT is because cash at program banks doesn't count toward the $25,000 minimum needed to continue day trading.
 Swept cash also doesn’t count toward your day trade buying limit.
 Review FINRA Rule 4210(f)(8)(B) for more details on the definition of and requirements applicable to PDT.